Topic: Finding a mentor or coach

 Are you starting a business in Ireland and confused whether you should set up as a sole trader or a limited company?

 Join our free monthly webinar for startups and check out our helpful guides and checklists on starting your new business in Ireland.
-We have a checklist for sole traders and a guide for setting up your limited company in Ireland.
+We also have a guide on being a sole trader in Ireland and an expert guide for for setting up a Limited Company in Ireland

 Accountant Online is a firm of award-winning Chartered Accountants serving Ireland and the UK.
 Get in touch on 01 9059364 or send an email to email@example.com